saraedum/cppyy-dev/README.md

 * `cppyy-backend-dev-pypi` same but with `cppyy-cling` provided by PyPI.
 * `cpycppyy-*`, same as the corresponding `cppyy-backend-dev-*` environments
 * `cppyy-*`, same as the corresponding `cppyy-backend-dev-*` environments
+* `cppyy-pypi`, an installation of vanilla cppyy as published PyPI
+* `cppyy-conda-forge`, an installation of cppyy as published on conda-forge

 ## pixi Tasks